Probabilistic forecast of nonlinear dynamical systems with uncertainty quantification: Numerical results

-Figure ~\ref{fig:eg_1_900_pred} gives the 900-step forecast by DMD, HODMD and PP-GP for the $10$th $20$th, $30$th and $40$th states.
+Fig. ~\ref{fig:eg_1_900_pred} gives the 900-step forecast by {AR(1),} DMD, HODMD and PP-GP for the $10$th $20$th, $30$th and $40$th states.
 The uncertainty of the forecast by PP-GP is graphed as the blue shared area in all plots.
-With the default kernel function and estimation \cite{gu2018robustgasp}, the forecast of PP-GP is reasonably accurate for the first 500 time steps and $95\%$ predictive interval by PP-GP (graphed as the blued shaded area) is almost indistinguishable for the first 500 held out time steps.
+With the default kernel function and estimation \cite{gu2018robustgasp}, the forecast of PP-GP is reasonably accurate for the first 500 time steps and $95\%$ predictive interval by PP-GP (graphed as the blued shaded area) is almost indistinguishable {in this time domain}. {As the average Lyapunov time for our simulation is around 1.58, the PP-GP can make precise forecast for more than 3 Lyapunov time}.
 The $95\%$ predictive interval becomes noticeably wider at later time steps, and simultaneously, the difference between PP-GP and held-out truth becomes large.
-The internal uncertainty assessment by the PP-GP approach provides a range that the PP-GP can provide reliable forecasts without knowing the held-out truth.
-Furthermore, Fig.~\ref{fig:eg1_true_ppgp_diff} compares the truth to the forecast of PP-GP for all states, which shows the forecast by PP-GP for the first 500 steps is indeed accurate for all states.
+The internal uncertainty assessment {quantified by the 95\% predictive interval of} PP-GP provides a time range of reliable forecasts without knowing the held-out truth.
+Furthermore, Fig.~\ref{fig:eg1_true_ppgp_diff} compares the truth to the forecast by PP-GP for all states, which confirms the forecast by PP-GP for the first 500 steps is accurate for all states.